oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-What is a Tort Case, and What does it Involve in Oklahoma?
+What is a Tort Case, and What Does It Involve in Oklahoma?

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused.

 What is Oklahoma Tort Law?